heliofi/heliopay/README.md

 Download the NPM from here: https://www.npmjs.com/package/@heliofi/react

+(Use the latest full version modules for deployment.
+Do not use the alpha versions unless recommended by Helio)

 Always use the latest public version and ensure that all your dependencies are on the latest versions

 Helio uses Swagger for API testing where you can review API endpoints and review examples: https://api.hel.io/v1/docs